NCAA Division I FBS independent schools: University of Connecticut

 The University of Connecticut was a founding member of the original Big East Conference in 1979, but that conference split along football lines in 2013.
 As noted previously, Notre Dame remained an FBS independent but placed its other sports in the ACC, and Pittsburgh and Syracuse followed Notre Dame into the ACC, also joining ACC football.
 The seven members without FBS football teams left to form a new non-football Big East Conference, while the remaining FBS schools (among them UConn) joined with several new members to reorganize the Big East corporate entity as the American Athletic Conference (which would lose Louisville to the ACC and Rutgers to the Big Ten a year later).

 In the years after the split, UConn's flagship men's and women's basketball programs faced significant issues.
 Jim Calhoun, the coach who had largely built the UConn men into a national powerhouse, had retired after the 2011–12 season.
 While his successor Kevin Ollie had led the Huskies to a national title in the first season after the split, the team faded noticeably in later seasons, and Ollie was fired after the 2017–18 season amid an NCAA investigation.
 Ollie's final season saw UConn men's attendance reach its lowest level in 30 years.
 The women faced a severe lack of competition in The American.
 In their seven seasons in that league, the Huskies went unbeaten in conference play, both in the regular season and the conference tournament, with all but two of their 139 conference wins being by double-digit margins.

 The Huskies received and accepted an invitation to join the reconfigured Big East in 2019, with a July 2020 entry date.
 Due to the Big East not sponsoring football, UConn was willing to stay in The American as a football-only member.
 After leaving the conference in all other sports, the American Athletic Conference was unwilling to allow UConn to remain as a football-only member, leading to UConn's independence in football beginning in 2020.
-Ironically, the football program's poor record in recent seasons may make it easier to find FBS opponents to fill out the schedule.

 UConn opted not to field a team in 2020 due to the COVID-19 pandemic and the resulting disruption to college football schedules.
 Specifically, as many other programs moved to conference-only schedules due to the pandemic, several of UConn's scheduled matches were canceled, and the program's status as an independent made it very difficult to schedule replacement games.